Overconstrained mechanism: Reason of over-constraint

 The reason of over-constraint is the unique geometry of linkages in these mechanisms, which the mobility formula does not take into account.
 This unique geometry gives rise to "redundant constraints", i.e. when multiple joints are constraining the same degrees of freedom.
 These redundant constraints are the reason of the over-constraint.

-For example, as shown in the figure to the right, consider a hinged door with 3 hinges.
-The mobility criterion for this door gives the mobility to be -1.
-Yet, the door moves and has a degree of freedom 1, as all its hinges have colinear axes.
+For example, consider a hinged door with 3 hinges.
+The mobility criterion for this door gives the mobility to be −1.
+Yet, the door moves and has a degree of freedom 1, as all its hinges have co-linear axes.

 Examples of over-constrained mechanisms

 Multi-hinged doors and the like

 The figure on the left shows a two-hinged trunk lid.
-The calculated mobility for the lid relative to the car body is zero, yet it moves as its hinges (which are pin joints) have colinear axes.
+The calculated mobility for the lid relative to the car body is zero, yet it moves as its hinges (which are pin joints) have co-linear axes.
 In this case, the second hinge is kinematically redundant.